p-rinceS/Spring-2025-Notes/CS 454/Lecture 9/Fast Path.md

 	* So start by assuming that
 * Detect when assumption is not true
 	* And do the slower thing instead

+## Fast Path Algorithms

+- Optimized for the common case
+	- Assume no contention